tommcgurl/Users-Demo-React-Native/README.md

 10. Add the user's name and address to the __UserDetail Component__
     - Add a new container to the __UserDetail Component__ to hold the name and address.
-    - Positioned the container using __flexDirection: 'column'__ so it appears below the image.
+    - Positioned the container using [flexDirection: 'column'](https://facebook.github.io/react-native/docs/flexbox.html#flexdirection) so it appears below the image.
     - Added some padding to the overall container to position it just below the navigation header.

+11. Add a basic [TabBarIOS Component](https://facebook.github.io/react-native/docs/tabbarios.html#content) for showing more info later.
+    - Added a new __InfoTabs Component__ that contains a __TabBarIOS Component__
+    - Added some placeholder tabs for now that will later be used to show more detailed information about the user
+    - Added some container views around the different components of the __UserDetail Component__